DELHI, AGRA, JAIPUR, AND RANTHAMBORE NATIONAL PARK

 Agra, Uttar Pradesh 282001, India

-Your flights from the New York (JFK) to India and back are on Air India.
-Your flight is scheduled to depart New York at 2:30pm.
+Your flights from the New York (JFK) to India and back are on Emirates Airlines based on the schedules below.
 We recommend that you arrive at the airport at least 3 ½ hours before the scheduled departure.
-Your return flight is scheduled to arrive back in New York at 7:30am.
 Please make sure to allow sufficient time for clearing immigration and customs if you are planning a connecting fight.
 We recommend at least 3 ½ hours.
 Please note that flight schedules are subject to change without prior notice.

 ADVANCE SEAT ASSIGNMENT